Crazy Horse Theatre

 In 1922 the magnificent Warfield Theatre was built next door, and after a couple years, it was time for another name change, this time to the Circle Theatre.

 On October 12, 1932, for some reason or other, it was renamed New Circle Theatre; on December 14, 1939, another name change, this one for a reason: the Newsreel.
 The Telenews had just opened down the street that September, and was doing very well.
 The war had already broken out in Europe, there was plenty of news to go around, so why not give it a whirl!

 By the end of World War II, the Newsreel game had dried up, but the name stayed on, at least for a while.
-Then, in 1949, Fox West Coast took it over and renamed it the Cinema, ostensibly as a moveover house to provide a little longer Market Street run for their first run features that could no longer sustain the high overhead of their larger theaters.
+Then, in 1949, Fox West Coast Theatres took it over and renamed it the Cinema, ostensibly as a moveover house to provide a little longer Market Street run for their first run features that could no longer sustain the high overhead of their larger theatres.

 This simply didn’t work out, and soon it was back to the same old grind.
 On July 23, 1958, the name was officially changed to the Crest Theatre, and the policy was no more nor less than about a half dozen other theaters up and down Market Street, three features for fifty cents.